 Speech-language Pathologists (SLP)

 In order to qualify for a license in speech-language pathology, individuals must have received a master’s or doctoral degree in speech pathology from an IDFPR-approved and/or ASHA-accredited program.
 Additionally, individuals must successfully pass the PRAXIS exam and pay the application fee.
-Speech-language pathologists must hold a license issued by IDFPR in order to work in any setting with the exception of the school setting.
+Speech-language pathologists must hold a license issued by IDFPR in order to work in any setting.
 Speech-language pathologists must hold an IDFPR license in order to bill Medicaid and private insurance, supervise an SLPA, SLPP, Clinical Fellow (CF), or SLP Practicum student regardless of the work setting.
 Speech-language pathologists must complete 20 hours of continuing education every two years (renewal cycle).
 For more information, please see the IDFPR website.

 Speech-language Pathologists Assistants (SLPA)